Kong/volcano-sdk/README.md

 <td width="33%">

 ### 📡 Streaming Workflows
-Stream step results as they complete using async generators.
-Perfect for real-time UIs and long-running tasks.
+Stream step results as they complete, or stream individual tokens in real-time with metadata.
+Perfect for SSE, real-time chat UIs, and long-running tasks.

 </td>
 <td width="33%">